cyberbotics/webots-doc/guide/tutorial-4-more-about-controllers-20-minutes.md

 <!-- -->

-> **hands on**:
+> **Hands on**:
-Just after including the statements add a macro that defines the duration of each physics step.
+Just after the include statements add a macro that defines the duration of each physics step.
 This macro will be used as argument to the `wb_robot_step()` function, and it will also be used to enable the devices.
 This duration is specified in milliseconds and it must be a multiple of the value in the